 Day 13: Paro/Tiger’s Nest Monastery Today we embark on a highlight of any trip to Bhutan: a visit to Paro Taktsang, the sacred Tiger’s Nest monastery and temple complex perched on a cliff some 3,000 feet above the upper Paro Valley – itself at an altitude of 10,200 feet.
 We embark on our scenic uphill hike early this morning (rental horses are available to take visitors about two-thirds of the way).
 Those not wishing to climb all the way up can enjoy excellent views of Tiger’s Nest from a way-station cafeteria.
 Late afternoon we return to our hotel; tonight we celebrate our Himalayan adventure over a farewell dinner at a local restaurant.
 B,L,D

-Day 14: Paro/Kathmandu, Nepal/Depart for U.S. We fly this morning to Kathmandu, where we have day rooms and opportunities for exploring on our own, before our mid-afternoon departure for the airport and our overnight flights to the U.S. B,L
+Day 14: Paro/Kathmandu, Nepal/Depart for U.S. We fly this morning to Kathmandu, where we have day rooms and opportunities for exploring on our own.
+We then depart for the airport and our overnight flights to the U.S. B,L

 Day 15: Arrive U.S. We arrive in the U.S. and connect with our flights home.